klaemo/node-container/README.md

 ## Usage

 Give it the path of your node app...it'll do the rest (ideally).
-_Note:__ The docker daemon needs to run somewhere accessible.
+__Note:__ The docker daemon needs to run somewhere accessible.

 You can do `npm test` to see it in action.
+The first time you run it can take a while, since it needs to fetch the base images.
+Subsequent runs should be pretty fast.

 ```javascript
 var containerize = require('node-container')